cloud-gov/cg-site/content/apps/production-ready.md

 Read this guide early and often, especially when you’re starting to consider a future project.
 It explains things you can do for reliable and responsive applications deployed on cloud.gov.

 ## Core best practices
-To build consistent, healthy, production-ready applications on cloud.gov incorporate the following practices into your development workflow from the beginning.
+To build consistent, healthy, production-ready applications on cloud.gov, incorporate the following practices into your development workflow from the beginning.

 ### Configuration as code
 To ensure consistency and reproducibility, you should capture your application configuration in version control.